pimutils/khal/doc/source/usage.rst

 * **-e, --every=EVERY** specify at what interval a reccurint event should run.
-For instance, if RRULE is weekly and EVERY is 2, it woulld schedule the event every 2 weeks.
+For instance, if RRULE is weekly and EVERY is 2, it would schedule the event every 2 weeks.

 * **--url** specify the URL element of the event